cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Once the content is in the index, how does it get "tagged" / returned in response to a specific query?
 When a user queries the knowledge graph (searches for an answer/searches for a result), he is returned a bunch of IPFS hashes that have been semantically tied with the specified words that the user searched for.
 Those IPFS hashes contain the desired content that the user asked for.
 As he clicks it, he will obtain this content locally on his machine (computer).

+**Extra technical questions**
+### What about crawlers and indexing?
+We understand that for the internet to change it means that every single piece of content needs to migrate to the new version of the web.
+This is an ambitious task.
+But it can defiantly be accomplished.
+Once upon a time, people believed that putting telephone lines all around the world was impossible, but it happened.

+To do this we need crawlers.
+A lot of crawlers that can transfer content.
+We have created [a basic crawler that you are welcome to use](https://github.com/cybercongress/crawler)(you may need some technical skills to install it).

 ------------------------------

 ## White Paper, launch and contacts: